 Pediatric Ear Nose and Throat Services

-"Clear diagnosis is so important to reassure worried parents,” comments Kevin Pereira, M.B.B.S., M.S.
-(ORL), Professor of Otolaryngology and Pediatrics at the University of Maryland School of Medicine and Director of Pediatric Otolaryngology.
-“Knowing what the problem is, and that we can help, allows parents to sleep at night."
+“Clear diagnosis is extremely important to reassure worried parents,” comments Kevin Pereira, M.B.B.S., M.S.
+(ORL), Professor of Otorhinolaryngology and Pediatrics at the University of Maryland School of Medicine and Director of Pediatric Otolaryngology.
+“Knowing what the problem is, and that expert help is available, allows parents to sleep at night."

 At the University of Maryland, three sub-specialists help children and their families with:

-- Hearing loss and other ear problems, and diseases of the sinuses
+- Kevin Pereira, MBBS, MS - Neck masses in children, infections and complex airway disorders, hearing loss and other ear problems, and diseases of the sinuses

-The division works closely with other members of the Department of Otorhinolaryngology-Head and Neck Surgery who have sub-specialized expertise in Otology, plastic and reconstructive surgery, voice disorders and tumors of the head and neck.
-We also offer surgery for congenital deformities of the head and neck.
+The division works closely with other members of the Department of Otorhinolaryngology-Head and Neck Surgery who have sub-specialized expertise in Otology, plastic and reconstructive surgery, voice disorders and tumors of the head and neck to provide comprehensive care.
 In addition, our physicians work with all other medical and surgical divisions at the Hospital for Children to provide the best possible care for our young patients.

 - Ear infections